 Furthermore, Soxhlet method needs a long time, also about the extraction based on focused microwave-assisted Soxhlet extraction (FMASE).
 You have a drastic reduction in the extraction time (60 and 35 min versus 16 and 8 h).
 Nevertheless, a time too long compared to the analysis time obtained using CDR FoodLab®.

-Why CDR FoodLab®?
+Why to use CDR FoodLab®?

 CDR FoodLab® for frying industry